kyilmaz80/AutoIt-CI/README.md

 # AutoIt-CI
-Testing CIs that work well with AutoIt.
+Testing CIs that work well with AutoIt